-*Sweden Travel Guide: Scroll to the bottom to head straight to my Stockholm , Malmo, and Swedish Lapland guides.*
+*Sweden Travel Guides: Scroll to the bottom to head straight to my Stockholm guide or Swedish Lapland guide or keep reading to see what to know and expect when visiting Sweden and travel tips for Sweden*

 Disclosure: This Sweden Travel Guide may contain affiliate links.
 I may receive commissions for purchases made through links in this post.
 As always, all opinions are my own and I would never post about something I have not personally used/verified.